digital-trails/protocol-releaser/README.md

-# protocol-publisher
+# protocol-releaser
-A GitHub action to prepare and publish a protocol repo for use in the Digital Trails app.
+A GitHub action to prepare and release a protocol for Digital Trails.